 To see oursels as ithers see us!

+Improving leadership communication is a critical part of your leadership development.
+One way to be more effective is to understand what we don’t hear.
 With apologies to Robert Burns, we also don’t hear ourselves as others hear us.

-The STS is the explanation for why our voice sounds strange to us on a recording.
 What we hear when we speak, is not what others hear.

 One of the most important aspects of your leadership development is learning to understand how others interpret your communication.
 You’re probably thinking, “What are you talking about.
 I know what tone I’m using.”
 Well, yes; you know what tone you are intending, but you don’t know what that actually sounds like.
 That’s why vocalists have voice coaches.
 Stone and Heen quote opera soprano Renee Fleming saying, “We refer to them as our ‘outside ears,'” and “What we hear as we are singing is not what the audience hears.”